tokarzkj/AlternatingProjectionsPhaseRetrieval/README.md

 used to solve the above problem.
 This library makes use of numpy, scipy, and other libraries to help perform calculations as fast as possible.

+When running there are two modes you must select between.
+You can choose GUI or CLI depending on what you intend to run.
+The GUI contains most of our initial experiments where it was valuable to compare and contrast different approaches.
+The CLI commands typically run an algorithm or two and generate a graph or relevant image for use.

 ### Benchmarks
 This project uses richbench to execute a variety of tests to confirm the best way to handle our most rigorous calculations.
 The benchmarks can be found in the benchmark folder, and you can run them by executing